hayasnc/hayasnc/README.md

-Hi there! 👋 I'm Hayas Ismail
+# Hi there! 👋 I'm Hayas Ismail

-🚀 About Me
+## 🚀 About Me

-I'm a Software Engineer with 12 years of experience in Python, Django, and AWS services.
-I specialize in backend development, cloud solutions, and scalable architectures.
-Recently, I started my own software consultancy, focusing on software development, DevOps, and AI solutions.
+I'm a passionate Backend Engineer with a growing fascination for Artificial Intelligence.
+While my core expertise lies in building scalable server-side applications, robust APIs, and efficient database architectures, I'm actively exploring and integrating AI technologies into my work.
+I'm particularly interested in how AI can enhance backend systems and create more intelligent, adaptive solutions for modern applications.

-🔥 What I'm Working On
+## 🔥 What I'm Working On

 🏗 AI & ML Upskilling – Exploring AI app development and ML model building.